-- Deemed export is the release or transmission of controlled exports or information to any foreign person within the U.S. Such a release of information is considered to be an export to the foreign national's home country or country of current citizenship. - Dual Use is technology or items that are designed or suitable for both civilian and military purposes are considered dual use and fall within the Export Administration Regulations. - Export is any transfer of controlled items or information to foreign persons or destinations. - 1.
-Noun: An export is a commodity, technology, article, software, or service transferred across national borders (electronically or physically) for the purpose of selling or realizing foreign exchange. - 2.
+- Export is any transfer of controlled items or information to foreign persons or destinations. - 1.
+Noun: An export is goods or services transferred across national borders for the purpose of selling or realizing foreign exchange. - 2.
 Verb: The act of transferring controlled exports (see definition above), transferring funds, contracting, and/or providing services to foreign persons or entities.
-Examples include the shipment of goods as well as the transfer of written documents or information via email, phone, fax, internet, and verbal conversation. - Export Control Officer (ECO) is the person responsible for developing and implementing policies regarding export control obligations. - Export License is a written authorization provided by the appropriate regulatory authority detailing the specific terms and conditions allowing the export or re-export of controlled exports. - Foreign National any person who is not a U.S. citizen, lawful permanent resident (green card holder), or protected individual under U.S. law (e.g., refugees or asylees), as defined by U.S. export regulations. - Foreign Person or Entity is any non-U.S. citizen, non-permanent resident, or foreign entity.
+Examples include the shipment of goods as well as the transfer of written documents or information via email, phone, fax, internet, and verbal conversation. - Export Administration Regulations (EAR) is a set of United States government regulations on the export and import of most commercial items and dual-use items and technologies.
+The U.S. Department of Commerce is responsible for implementing and enforcing EAR. - Export Control refers to federal export laws and regulations, including without limitation, the Arms Export Control Act ("AECA"), 22 U.S.C.
+2751 et seq.; the International Traffic in Arms Regulations ("ITAR"), 22 C.F.R.
+120 et seq.; the Export Administration Regulations ("EAR"), 15 C.F.R.
+730 et seq.; Foreign Assets Control Regulations (FACR), 31 C.F.R.
+500 et seq. - Export Control Officer (ECO) is the person responsible for developing and implementing policies regarding export control obligations. - Export License is a written authorization provided by the appropriate regulatory authority detailing the specific terms and conditions allowing the export or re-export of controlled exports. - Foreign Assets Control Regulations (FACR) are regulations administered by the Office of Foreign Assets Control (OFAC), a U.S. Treasury agency.
+These regulations enforce economic and trade sanctions against individuals, groups, and countries. - Foreign National any person who is not a U.S. citizen, lawful permanent resident (green card holder), or protected individual under U.S. law (e.g., refugees or asylees), as defined by U.S. export regulations. - Foreign Person or Entity is any non-U.S. citizen, non-permanent resident, or foreign entity.
 Anyone who is not a U.S. person (see definition below) is considered a foreign person.
 Any foreign corporation, business association, partnership, trust, society, or any other foreign entity or group as well as international organizations and foreign governments are considered foreign entities. - Fundamental Research is Research that is publicly available and not restricted by proprietary or national security clauses.
-According to the Bureau of Industry Security, this means research in science, engineering, or mathematics, the results of which ordinarily are published and shared broadly within the research community, and for which the researchers have not accepted restrictions for proprietary or national security reasons. - Research that contains certain restrictions on publication, access, or dissemination restrictions does not qualify as Fundamental Research.
-See 15 CFR §734.8 "Information Resulting from Fundamental Research," 22 CFR §120.10 "Technical Data," and 22 CFR §120.11 "Public Domain." - Fundamental Research Exclusion (FRE) is a provision under U.S. export control laws (specifically EAR and ITAR) that exempts certain types of research from export restrictions.
-See National Security Decision Directive 189 (NSDD 189).
-This exclusion allows researchers to freely disseminate technical information without needing an export license, provided: - there are no restrictions on publication or access (e.g., no sponsor-imposed limitations or citizenship-based access controls), and - The research is not proprietary or tied to national security-sensitive development. - Office of Foreign Assets Control (OFAC) under the US Department of the Treasury administers and enforces economic and trade sanctions based on US foreign policy and national security
+According to the Bureau of Industry Security, this means research in science, engineering, or mathematics, the results of which ordinarily are published and shared broadly within the research community, and for which the researchers have not accepted restrictions for proprietary or national security reasons. - Fundamental Research Exclusion (FRE) provides that fundamental research is not subject to export control regulations under the Fundamental Research exclusion.
+See National Security Decision Directive 189 (NSDD 189). - 1.
+Research that contains publication restrictions or that contains access or dissemination restrictions does not qualify as Fundamental Research.
+See 15 CFR §734.8 "Information Resulting from Fundamental Research," 22 CFR §120.10 "Technical Data," and 22 CFR §120.11 "Public Domain."